 - Using WWF’s Risk filter to assess water risks in our supply chain, set locally relevant targets and take appropriate action.

-We have ambitious goals to reduce our carbon footprint and have been taking collective action on climate with WWF since 2016, including:
+At H&M Group, we have ambitious goals to reduce our greenhouse gas emissions and have been taking collective action on climate with WWF since 2016, including:

 - Developing H&M Group’s climate strategy to achieve net-zero through reducing emissions, renewable energy and climate resilience.